 Short Take

 I have been a fan of Jane Harper ever since I read her book The Dry, which also features the character of Aaron Falk.
-Although Harper has published other books featuring Falk, Exiles felt like the most direct “sequel” to the events that happened in The Dry.
+Although Harper has published other books featuring Falk, Exiles felt like the most direct “sequel” to the events of The Dry.
 I found this book very satisfying.
-I definitely recommend it for fans of Jane Harper and also for new readers of the author.
+I recommend it for fans of Jane Harper and also for new readers of the author.
 I suspect once you read one of her books, you’ll want to read more.

 Plot Synopsis